GustavSchneider/CGI/README.md

 (Final Stage) Demo
 ==================
 At least we are finished with the particle system as far as this course goes.
 Since last time we have implemented a compute shader for controlling the emission of particles.
 In a short summary of how this is implemented is through an alive buffer and a dead buffer.
 When we want to emit a new particle we pick one from the pool of dead particles and put it in the pool of alive particles.
 When a particle dies it is moved to the dead buffer.
+We have also added some user interaction options such as choosing colors of paticles, max TTL, and a few animations.

 Below you can see a video of the final particle system in action!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tBOh0sItLdI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 (stage 5) Perceptual Study
 =======================